 Shanghai is a bustling and modern city with incredible culture, history, people, and food!
-From city lights and hoppin’ bars, to local markets and gardens, there is so much to see and do in Shanghai!
+In fact, there is so much to see and do here.
+From the city lights and hopping bars, to local markets and peaceful gardens, this city truly has something for everyone.

 here)